mattiasvillani/MLcourse/README.md

 The course will use the following book as the main course literature:

 * **Machine Learning - a first course for engineers and scientists** (MLES) by Lindholm et al. (2021).
 Forthcoming at Cambridge University Press.
-Draft version available [here](http://smlbook.org/book/sml-book-draft-latest.pdf).
+A free PDF version is available [here](http://smlbook.org/book/sml-book-draft-latest.pdf).
 The previous title of the book was 'Supervised Machine Learning'.
 * Additional course material linked from this page, such as articles and tutorials.
 ---